Isaac-bankier/start-page/README.md

 # start-page
-Start Page for my web browser.
+A start page for web browsers.